OCA/stock-logistics-workflow/stock_picking_send_by_mail/README.rst

 This module was written to extend the functionality of stock picking and allow you to send the picking order by email.

+This is a standard feature in Odoo 13, but if it is activated it automatically sends an email when validating any picking.
+This module offers the possibility to decide for each picking individually.

 **Table of contents**

 .. contents::